lidofinance/scripts/tests/README.md

 ## Internal tests

-Internal tests are using to testing tooling during the development process.
+Internal tests are using to test the tooling itself.